kukiron/coding-challenge/README.md

 ## Usage

-Install [Node.js](http://nodejs.org/).
-Then from inside the project folder, run the following from command line
+If you have [node.js](http://nodejs.org/) installed then from inside the project folder, run the following from command line

 ```javascript
 node index.js